How to Count Matches between Two Columns in Excel

-This post will guide you how to Count the number of matches between two columns using a formula in Excel 2013/2016 or Excel office 365.
+This post will guide you how to Count the number of matches between two columns using a formula or vba code in Excel 2013/2016 or Excel office 365.
 How do I compare two columns within two different ranges or columns and count if the value in column1 found in column2 in Excel.
 You can use the SUMPRODUCT function to compare two columns, and is used to multiply the corresponding components in the given two ranges or arrays and returns the sum of those products.

 The Syntax of the SUMPRODUCS is as below: